Artist Statement/Bio

 I had imagined securing a job in the motion picture industry and found employment as the store

-manager for Jay Ward Productions
+manager for Jay Ward Productions.

 I knew all the characters it was an instant match.